 ROLE

-Design Strategist & UX Lead
+Design Strategist & UX/UI Lead

 TEAM

-01. Overview
+Overview

-02. The Challenge
+The Challenge

 The existing TD.com design system was not built for agility.
 Components were narrowly defined and purpose-built, leaving little room for customization or nuanced use cases.